kdaily/aws-cli/proposals/pr-contrib-guide.md

 We will improve the implementation stage with specific instructions and criteria for completing an implementation.
 A user can select an issue from the list of contribution ready issues and implement their change.
 The contributor should use the CONTRIBUTING guide as a reference for the criteria to be met before a contribution will be reviewed by the maintainers.
-This criteria includes passing validation checks, passing new and existing tests, code linting, and style checks.They can also communicate with the maintainers on the issue with questions that arise.
+This criteria includes passing validation checks, passing new and existing tests, code linting, and style checks.
+The contributor can also communicate with the maintainers on the issue with questions that arise.

 When the contributor has completed their implementation, they should open a pull request.
 The contribution is then given an initial inspection by the maintainers to confirm: